 I. Molecular evolution

-Why life on Earth is the way it is?
+Why is life on Earth the way it is?
 Molecular evolutionary study can help elucidate many aspects of this question.
 Study of molecular systems that constitute a living cell unravels lots of extraordinary, unexpected "approaches" nature takes in order for life to adapt and proliferate.

 Amino acids are the building blocks of life.
 However, despite their common structure and indispensable nature no common mechanism of amino acid binding is known.
 Does a universal mechanism of amino acid binding exist?
 My research showed that it indeed does.

-Studying bacterial chemoreceptors I have discovered a universal amino acid binding motif present in all cellular life forms, from bacteria to humans (link to the paper).
+While studying bacterial chemoreceptors I have discovered a universal amino acid binding motif present in all cellular life forms, from bacteria to humans (link to the paper).
 This motif is present in a subclass of a sensor domain called dCache_1.
 In Bacteria and Archaea this motif exclusively binds amino acids, including gamma-aminobutyric acid (GABA), and it is present in all major signal transduction proteins.
 In humans, I found this motif in α2δ subunit of high voltage-gated calcium channels that are implicated in numerous diseases including neuropathic pain and neurodevelopmental disorders, and in a recently characterized CACHD1 protein that has been suggested to play a modulatory role in low voltage-gated calcium channels.
 Identification of the amino acid motif allowed me to get deep insights into the structure of α2δ and CACDH1 proteins and uncover extraordinary evolutionary events that gave rise to these eukaryotic proteins.
-It is truly amazing to "witness" how bacterial proteins shape a particular aspect of the nervous system in Metazoa.
+It is truly amazing to "witness" how bacterial proteins shaped a particular aspect of the nervous system in Metazoa.
 Site-directed mutagenesis performed with bacterial and mammalian proteins showed that mutation of key positions of the motif leads to drastic reduction in binding of amino acids and GABA-derived drugs.
 My study with colleagues strongly suggests that GABA-derived drugs bind to the same motif in human α2δ subunits that binds natural GABA ligands and alpha amino acids in bacterial signal transduction proteins.
 The exact location of the binding site on a target protein and the mechanism of binding enable future improvements of drugs targeting pain and neurobiological disorders.
 Discovery Gumerov V.M., Andrianova E.P., Matilla M.A., Page K.M. , Monteagudo-Cascales E., Dolphin A.C., Krell T., Zhulin I.B.
 (2022) Amino acid sensor conserved from bacteria to humans.
 PNAS, 119 (10) e2110415119. |

 A new class of metallo-β-lactamases